akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240217000000/index.md

 Categories: cs-AI, cs-CL, cs-DM, cs-LG, cs.LG
 Keyword Score: 53
 Keywords: Graph, Reinforcement Learning, Reinforcement Learning from Human Feedback, Reinforcement Learning from Human Feedback, Large Language Model, Large Language Model
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.10184v2" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.10184v3" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.10184v2.pdf" filename="2402.10184v2.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.10184v3.pdf" filename="2402.10184v3.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 There is a trilemma in <b>reinforcement</b> <b>learning</b> <b>from</b> <b>human</b> <b>feedback</b> <b>(RLHF):</b> the incompatibility between highly diverse contexts, low labeling cost, and reliable alignment performance.
-Here we aim to mitigate such incompatibility through the design of dataset information structures during reward modeling, and meanwhile propose new methods of analysis that have wider applications, including potentially shedding light on goal misgeneralization.
+Here we aim to mitigate such incompatibility through the design of dataset information structures during reward modeling, and meanwhile propose new, generalizable methods of analysis that have wider applications, including potentially shedding light on goal misgeneralization.
 Specifically, we first reexamine the <b>RLHF</b> process and propose a theoretical framework portraying it as an autoencoding process over text distributions.
 Our framework formalizes the <b>RLHF</b> objective of ensuring distributional consistency between human preference and <b>large</b> <b>language</b> <b>model</b> <b>(LLM)</b> behavior.
-Under this framework, we introduce a new method based on random <b>graph</b> theory, the induced Bayesian network (IBN).
-It models generalization in the semantic space and enables empirically grounded analysis of generalization error bounds, aiming to shed light on reward generalization in <b>RLHF.</b> An insight from our analysis is the superiority of the tree-based information structure in reward modeling, compared to chain-based baselines in conventional <b>RLHF</b> methods.
+Based on this framework, we introduce a new method to model generalization in the reward modeling stage of <b>RLHF,</b> the induced Bayesian network (IBN).
+Drawing from random <b>graph</b> theory and causal analysis, it enables empirically grounded derivation of generalization error bounds, a key improvement over classical methods of generalization analysis.
+An insight from our analysis is the superiority of the tree-based information structure in reward modeling, compared to chain-based baselines in conventional <b>RLHF</b> methods.
 We derive that in complex contexts with limited data, the tree-based reward model (RM) induces up to $\Theta(\log n/\log\log n)$ times less variance than chain-based RM where $n$ is the dataset size.
 As validation, we demonstrate that on three NLP tasks, the tree-based RM achieves 65% win rate on average against chain-based baselines.
+Looking ahead, we hope to extend the IBN analysis to help understand the phenomenon of goal misgeneralization.

 {{</citation>}}

-### (11/66 | 63/248) All in One and One for All: A Simple yet Effective Method towards Cross-domain Graph Pretraining (Haihong Zhao et al., 2024)
+### (11/66 | 63/249) All in One and One for All: A Simple yet Effective Method towards Cross-domain Graph Pretraining (Haihong Zhao et al., 2024)

 {{<citation>}}